srcML/srcML/DOCKER.md

 docker compose --profile ubuntu up
 ```

 All Linux services are organized into Docker Compose profiles.
-They include a default profile, e.g., `package`, Linux distributions, e.g., `ubuntu`, `fedora`, and `opensuse`, and age, e.g., `latest`, `earliest`.
+They include a default profile, e.g., `package`; Linux distributions, e.g., `ubuntu`, `fedora`, and `opensuse`, and age, e.g., `latest`, `earliest`.

 ## Architecture

-The default architecture is the architecture of your machine, i.e., either `linux/amd64` or `linux/arm64`.
+The default architecture is your host machine's architecture, i.e., `linux/amd64` or `linux/arm64`.
 To
 build on the non-default architecture, set the environment variable `PLATFORM`.
 E.g., To build for x86 while on  an ARM architecture, you can set the environment variable:

 ```console